-Now St. Augustine came to understand the words of Sacred Scripture – although lacking the eloquence he so loved in Cicero and Virgil – to form a door unparalleled in its ability to give access to those very mysteries.
+St. Augustine came to understand why the words of Sacred Scripture lack indeed the eloquence he so loved in Cicero and Virgil.
+They open a door unparalleled in its ability to give access to those very depths referred to above.
 However, the entrance was not high and elegant, such as would appeal to our pride.
 Strange to say, the portal to Scripture possessed a very low lintel (simple, direct language, and yet resounding in all directions), forcing whomever dared to enter to bend low.
 Still, once inside, an interior opened up with a towering ceiling above.